Renfrewshire Council

 Walking and cycling routes

 There will be new walking and cycling routes alongside all new roads through Renfrew and across the bridge, connecting to Yoker train station and the national cycling network.
 We are also improving access to the Clyde footpath, linking it better to Inchinnan Road and opening up parts along the route.
+A dedicated route off main roads will be available from the bridge to Paisley Gilmour Street train station.

 Project benefits